area9innovation/flow9/tools/gringo/readme.md

 ## Actions

-The `$<term>` construct is used to produce semantic output.
-This will produce the matched output of the `<term>` as a string.
-The `addVerbatim` and `addMatched` functions are passed to the parser, and that way, the grammar can have an effect.
+The `$<term>` construct is used to produce semantic actions.
+This will send the matched output of the `<term>` as a string to the `addVerbatim` action function.
+As a user of the grammar, you provide an `addVerbatim` and a `addMatched` functionto the parser, and that way, the grammar can have an effect.

-The $ operator comes in a few different forms:
+The `$` operator comes in a few different forms:

-	$"operation"	-> will call addVerbatim with "operation", but match epsilon
+	$"operation"	-> will call addVerbatim with "operation" (but match epsilon)
-	$$"fakematch"	-> will call addMatched with "fakematch", but match epsilon
+	$$"fakematch"	-> will call addMatched with "fakematch" (but match epsilon)
 	$term			-> will call addMatched with the string matched by term
 	$$pos			-> will call addVerbatim with a string representation of the input position in the input